Outdoor Equity Fund

 Annual Participation

 In terms of outdoor participation rate in a sampled population, Asian participants led the way at 59 percent, higher than any other group.
 Hispanics had the highest participation rate growth, increasing about 6 percent annually overt three years.
-Blacks had the lowest participation rate growth, increasing just 0.3 percent annually
+Blacks had the lowest participation rate growth, increasing just 0.3 percent annually over three years.

 Population Growth